- Rail Trail

-- Between East Camberwell and Alamein it runs beside the Alamein railway line.
-There are many busy road crossings, but most have lights.
+- Between East Camberwell and Alamein you can ride alongside the Alamein Line, the only section of the Outer Circle still in use.
+There are some busy road crossings, but most have crossing lights

-- It is possible to access many sections of the rail trail with public transport.
+- It is possible to access most sections of this trail using public transport

 Nearby Attractions